Effect of Pressure and Oxygen-Isotope Substitution on Density-Wave Transitions in La$_4$Ni$_3$O$_{10}$: Materials and Methods

 Laboratory x-ray powder diffraction was performed at room temperature in the Bragg-Brentano geometry using a Bruker AXS D8 Advance diffractometer (Bruker AXS GmbH, Karlsruhe, Germany) equipped with a Ni-filtered Cu K$\alpha$ radiation and a 1D LynxEye PSD detector to confirm the phase-purity.
 Le Bail analysis of the obtained diffraction pattern was performed using the FullProf Suite package\cite{fulproof}.

-Thermogravimetric Analysis (TGA) hydrogen reduction was performed to elucidate the oxygen content in the resulting La$_4$Ni$_3$O$_{10-\delta}$ compound.
-The initial sample mass was 88.68 mg.
-A NETZSCH STA 449F1 Simultaneous Thermal Analyzer (STA) was used for the thermogravimetry experiment.
+Thermogravimetric Analysis (TGA) hydrogen reduction was performed to elucidate the oxygen content in the resulting La$_4$Ni$_3$O$_{10-\delta}$ samples.
+A NETZSCH STA 449F1 Simultaneous Thermal Analyzer (STA) was used for the thermogravimetry experiments.
 The gas used in the experiment was a mixture of 5 vol.\% of hydrogen (Messer Schweiz AG, 5N) in helium (PanGas, 6N).

+Field-cooled magnetization experiments were performed by using SQUID magnetometer Quantum Design MPMS-5 over a wide range of applied fields, from 20~mT to 5~T.